Chat Interface

 Message Separator:

-Uses a separator to divide the message body from the action bar.
+Use a separator to separate the message body from the action bar.

 Use Serif Font:

-Font style toggle.
-You can now also change fonts via custom CSS.
+Font style switching.
+You can also change the font via Custom CSS.

 Displays line numbers for code blocks when the model outputs code snippets.

-When enabled, code blocks will automatically collapse if the code snippet is long.
+When enabled, code blocks will automatically fold if the code snippet is too long.

-When enabled, single lines of code within a code snippet will automatically wrap if they are too long (exceed the window).
+When enabled, single-line code within code snippets will automatically wrap if it exceeds the window width.

-When enabled, models that support thinking will automatically collapse the thinking process after completion.
+When enabled, models that support "thinking" will automatically fold the thinking process once completed.

 Message Style:

-Allows switching the conversation interface to bubble style or list style.
+Allows switching the chat interface to bubble or list style.

 Code Style: